 Unlike many traditional banks, with Plain Green you have the choice of paying off your loan over several installments, or all at once at any time – without penalties.

-We structure our loans so you will have the option of making bi-weekly, monthly, or semi-monthly payments.
-For example, a $700 loan with an Annual Percentage Rate (APR) of 413.00% has 24 bi-weekly payments of $106.43.
-The actual number of payments required for your loan will be based on your loan amount and your pay schedule.
-For your convenience, we link your loan payment dates to your pay dates.
+To make it easy, and keep you on track, we structure our loans on a bi-weekly pay frequency.
+For example, a $700 loan with an Annual Percentage Rate (APR) of 579.00% has 24 bi-weekly payments of $157.15.
+The actual number of payments required for your loan will be based on your loan amount.

 How do you protect my personal information?